-- Enhance students' communication skills so that they are more effective in their organizational roles. - Enhance students' skills both as participants in and leaders of work teams. - Develop students' skills in creative problem solving and informed decision making. - Develop students' analytical skills for assembling, organizing, and utilizing information to meet situational demands. - Increase students' understanding of the global environment as it affects their workplaces.
+- Enhance students' communication skills so that they are more effective in their organizational roles. - Enhance students' skills both as participants in and leaders of work teams. - Develop students' skills in creative problem solving and informed decision making. - Develop students' analytical skills for assembling, organizing, and utilizing information to meet situational demands. - Increase students' understanding of the global environment as it affects their workplaces. - Incorporate ethical considerations into decision making.

 Classes in the BSM program meet on weeknights from 6 p.m. to 10 p.m. or on weekends.
 Most of the two-unit courses are offered in the weekend mode, which can consist of three Saturday sessions or a combination of Friday evenings and Saturdays.
-Four-unit courses are offered on weekends occasionally.
+Four-unit courses are occasionally offered on weekends.

 Ordinarily, during the first trimester of study, all members of the class participate in a mandatory weekend communication and personal development workshop.
 One purpose of the workshop is to build a cohesive learning team for the class group.
-The workshop is a live-in experience, and participants are not permitted to return home overnight.
+The workshop is a residential experience requiring two overnight stays at the workshop location.
+Participants are not permitted to return home overnight.
 Students are responsible for their own room and board.